Music (BM) in Vocal Performance

 Please see the Undergraduate Catalog Archives for PDF versions of past catalogs.

-This program offered by Leigh Gerdine College of Fine Arts/Department of Music
+This program is offered by the Leigh Gerdine College of Fine Arts/Department of Music.

 The BM in voice is designed for the student who wishes to pursue a career as a professional performer.
 Extensive applied instruction and classes on technique, repertoire in various languages, and performance styles, as well as ensemble experience, constitute the core of the curriculum.